 3. Upside Down World Bali

 Take a break from the beaches, temples, and markets and visit this fun place.
-Indeed you are going to enjoy a lot in the Upside Down World of Bali in Denpasar City.
-If you have kids with you this place is an educational cum fun trip for them.
+Indeed, you are going to enjoy a lot in the Upside Down World of Bali in Denpasar City.
+If you have kids, this place is an educational cum fun trip for them.

 This one-of-a-kind museum features 7 specifically designed rooms with furniture and decor the wrong way up.